Prerequisites

-Requires a self-hosted AWX or Ansible Automation Platform (Controller / Tower) instance reachable from CloudThinker.
-Authentication uses an AWX access token.
+- A self-hosted AWX or Ansible Automation Platform (Controller/Tower) instance reachable from CloudThinker over HTTPS.

 Setup